Andrey885/DRO_from_data/README.md

 # DRO from data
-Numerical experiments for paper "On the data-driven combinatorial optimization with incomplete information"
+Numerical experiments for the paper "On the data-driven combinatorial optimization with incomplete information"

 ## Introduction
 We propose the solution technique for the linear combinatorial optimization problem with the cost vectors unknown a priori.
 The weak optimality of our solution is proved in paper.
 In these experiments we show that the proposed technique dominates the baseline, which exploits Hoeffding's inequality.